We independently select everything we recommend. When you buy through our links, we may earn a commission. Learn more ›

 As previously mentioned, 7th Avenue is known for its modular furniture.
 The company offers sofas in a range of configurations and pieces, meaning you could get a two-seater with double ottomans, a traditional three-seater, or even a ten-seat-wide mega-sofa for whatever reason.
 Want to flip your leg rest from one side to the other?
 That’s not a problem.
 Opted for white upholstery initially but three years and a couple of kids later thinking you’d rather have black?
 The company will sell you all new covers so you can make your couch look brand new.
 You can even pick whether you’d like your back cushions to be soft, medium, or firm—which, again, you can always change down the road as well, after a few months of sitting on it and figuring out what’s what.

-7th Avenue is mainly online, but the company does have a few showrooms in California and Nevada (with one soon to open in Texas) where you can go and sit on one of their couches so you can test out scale, cushions, and see the color options.
+7th Avenue is mainly online, but the company does have a few showrooms in California, Nevada, Texas, and New York where you can go and sit on one of their couches so you can test out scale, cushions, and see the color options.
 We went to the one in L.A. to order ours and it was really eye-opening, just in terms of being able to actually figure out how big it would be in the space and what color we really liked.
 We went in loving black, but we left opting for soft gray three-seater sofa with an ottoman, which looks lovely in our space.

 Like so many companies, 7th Avenue has dealt with supply chain issues.
 While some sofas that you might order from the company will show up in two to four weeks, it took ours a couple of months to arrive because the gray was, at the time, a relatively new fabric to the brand.
 In most cases delivery will be two to six weeks.